 Artist Meghan Keane: I am pleasantly surprised to have this painting that was made in the heart of the urban, built world be airlifted out into a totally different world rooted in natural imagery (air, raven, waves).
 Perhaps there are ravens in NYC, but my heart and mind immediately leap out of the city.
-I love how the first part sets the tone with weightless imagery, followed by the second part (rolls, waves) that echo an expansive natural context, but then, woosh, we come back to imagining human connection and the painting foregrounds in the conversation again.
-I see the work differently thinking about what “binds us,” the way that this poem is steeped in motion, not stasis; the rolling as binding hair to curler, and the act of hair maintenance/curler time and other beauty practices as binding people together, bond-building through presence, care, and shared experience.
+I love how the first part sets the tone with weightless imagery, followed by the second part (rolls, waves) that echoes an expansive natural context, but then, whoosh, we come back to imagining human connection and the painting foregrounds in the conversation again.
+I see the work differently thinking about what “binds us,” the way that this poem is steeped in motion, not stasis: the rolling as binding hair to curler, and the act of hair maintenance/curler-time and other beauty practices as binding people together, bond-building through presence, care, and shared experience.

 This poem was chosen in response to Meghan Keane’s painting, “Rollers”—can you talk about the experience of finding words that were in conversation with the image?
 What leapt out first from the art?
 A particular image?
 A mood?
 A line?